PODHUPU/qassessment/README.md

 1) When user pushes code to GitHub, CircleCi workflow is triggered and executes the following workflow:

     * Step 1 -  creates a Docker Image of the Test Code and Pushes to DockerHub
-    * Step 2 - parallel execution of a. and b.
+    * Step 2 - parallel execution (Chrome and Firefox)

         * executes API tests inside a docker container using the image created in Step 1 and generates Mochawesome test report and stores under Artifacts